 Emphasize Oral Health as You Focus on Total Health

 Visiting with Jeffrey D. Clark, DDS, at least twice a year is essential to good oral health.
 It is also vital to longevity and overall health.
 Not only will Dr. Clark help you remain free of gum disease and tooth decay, but he will perform comprehensive examinations that can identify prediabetes, diabetes, oral cancers, obstructive sleep apnea, and many other health complications.
-Call Scottsdale Dental Excellence at 480 585 1853 with any questions you may have and to schedule your next checkup.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 with any questions you may have and to schedule your next checkup.